 • Bolsters - large, firm cushions that support your torso, legs, or back in backbends, forward folds, and reclined poses

-• Blankets - folded and stacked to elevate body parts, cushion bony areas, or simply keep you warm during long holds
+• Blankets- folded and stacked to raise body parts, cushion bony areas, or simply keep you warm during long holds

 • Blocks - placed under your head, hands, or hips to reduce any reaching or gripping